does capillary blood yield the same venous blood quality results?

 Blood vessels cover quite a bit of real estate in the body.
 Laid end-to-end the adult vascular system could reach 100,000 miles in length, according to The Franklin Institute.
 Each type of blood vessel serves an essential function.

 The three types of vessels play distinct roles in the circulation process—but what about in blood testing?
-Are all vessels created equal when blood samples are needed for testing?
+Are all vessels equally valuable when blood samples are needed for testing?

 Capillary blood is not identical to venous blood.
 However, in many applications, these types of blood samples yield quality results for researchers and physicians alike.